BerkeleyLab/inference-engine/README.md

 Inference-Engine also provides a platform for exploring and advancing the native parallel programming features of Fortran 2023 in the context of deep learning.
 The language features of interest facilitate loop-level parallelism via the `do concurrent` construct and Single-Program, Multiple Data (SMPD) parallelism via "multi-image" (e.g., multithreaded or multiprocess) execution.
 Toward these ends,

 * Most Inference-Engine procedures are `pure` and thus satisfy a language requirement for invocation inside `do concurrent`,
 * The network training procedure uses `do concurrent` to expose automatic parallelization opportunities to compilers, and
 * Exploiting multi-image execution to speedup training is under investigation.

 To broaden support for the native parallel features, Inference-Engine's contributors also write compiler tests, bug reports, and patches; develop a parallel runtime library ([Caffeine]); participate in the language standardization process; and provide example inference and training code for exercising and evaluating compilers' automatic parallelization capabilities on processors and accelerators, including Graphics Processing Units (GPUs).

-The available optimizers for training neural networks are
+Available optimizers:
- - Stochastic gradient descent and
+* Stochastic gradient descent and
- - Adam (recommended).
+* Adam (recommended).

-The supported network types include
+Supported network types:
- - Feed-forward networks and
+* Feed-forward networks and
- - Residual networks (for inference only).
+* Residual networks (for inference only).

-The supported activation functions include
+Supported activation functions:
- - Sigmoid,
+* Sigmoid,
- - RELU,
+* RELU,
- - GELU,
+* GELU,
- - Swish, and
+* Swish, and
- - Step (for inference only).
+* Step (for inference only).

 Please submit a pull request or an issue to add or request other optimizers, network types, or activation functions.

 Getting Started